tomasort/DLS-Project/README.md

 ## Demo

 To create the demo, we used the `visualize.py`.
-Here, we include the visualization for the EfficientNet model trained with Adam because ot was the best performing one.
+Here, we include the visualization for the EfficientNet model trained with Adam because it was the best performing one.

 ![](images/video_adam.gif)